-Directing subsidies to the poorest socio-economic mapping To improve the efficiency of existing funding, and to increase funds for UHC through local resource mobilization, social health insurance schemes aim to pool existing funds and ensure upfront, individual contribution - so that the costs of health risks can be spread across all communities.
+Directing subsidies to the poorest by socio-economic mapping To improve the efficiency of existing funding, and to increase funds for UHC through local resource mobilization, social health insurance schemes aim to pool existing funds and ensure upfront, individual contribution - so that the costs of health risks can be spread across all communities.
 Identifying the households that both can and cannot afford to contribute to their own health insurance premium is essential for designing sustainable schemes.
 Equipped with this data, governments, with national and regional health insurers can develop policies to ensure that subsidies and funds are channeled equitably to benefit the most vulnerable groups without crowding out contributions from those who can pay.
 As part of the Kenya UHC pilot in four counties, a socioeconomic 'mapping tool' was deployed during the enrollment period to help assess socioeconomic status - e.g., wealth, gender, and education.
 Integrated into the mobile registration, the tool capitalizes on recent advances in machinelearning and adheres to advanced statistical methods to estimate whether a household falls above or below the Kenyan national poverty line.
 After obtaining consent to use this information for allocating subsidies, community volunteers conducted interviews about poverty in the households that we registered before sharing the data with the Ministry of Health as part of an effort to help national and local governments make evidence-based decisions about allocating health insurance premium subsidies to low-income families.

 PharmAccess is investing in this approach as a standard element of social health insurance schemes.
 By incorporating such tools into a digital UHC enrollment process, the interviews can be performed at a low marginal cost - as household details must be gathered, regardless.
 Collecting the data through a tool that runs on a digital platform will also allow for the direct allocation of subsidies using the same platform that collected the information.
 PharmAccess has also supported partners in Ghana and Kwara State (Nigeria) to do socioeconomic mapping.
 KENYA MARWA health insurance Eunice Adhiambo struggles to sell clothes in Nyalenda, a slum suburb of Kenya's third largest city, Kisumu.
 She had had a headache and fever for a few days, but on this occasion, instead of saving up to see a doctor, as a member of the new Marwa health insurance scheme, she could seek help immediately.
-"I tested positive for malaria and couldn't afford to pay health bills without the cover".
-Said mother-of-two Adhiambo.